csuksangium/maps/README.md

 With those fixes in mind and 10 explorations created, we proposed 2 concepts.

 # Concept 1
+Concept 1 is the less farfetched exploration among the two because it maintains most of Agoda's current elements, but addresses the issues while also introducing new features to enhance user-experience.
 The idea behind this concept is

 The following prototypes shown below are recorded with Quicktime Player.